NickDJM/accessible-menu/docs/api/menubar.md

 This method will do the following:

 - Adds all event listeners listed in [BaseMenu's _handleClick method](./base-menu#method--handleclick).
-- Adds a `pointerup` listener to the `document` so if the user clicks outside of the menu it will close if it is open.
+- Adds a `click` listener to the `document` so if the user clicks outside of the menu it will close if it is open.

 ### _handleKeydown <badge type="warning" text="protected" /> {#method--handlekeydown}